The Business of Making Music

 I'm convinced that the band should have someone local (or within a reasonable distance they are willing to travel) that is willing to work with them for a reasonable fixed price or percentage deal... to deal with their PHOTOGRAPHY NEEDS - both still images & videos.
 This can be the venue photographer (for the M&G shoots), But the cell phone images should be seriously limited, and ultimately a professional experienced photographer used when ever possible.
 Not only will they take better images faster, but often times that shoot is the majority of their income from doing that shoot at that event.
 Supporting them, ultimately helps support you, because they become an additional PR arm that isn't costing you, out of your own pocket.

-I'm convinced that 'the best' or most talented people aren't often who gets the promotions from the radio stations or media... or even labels.
-It's rather the people with the deepest pockets, understanding that getting a percentage of something is far better than owning a 100% of nothing!
+I'm convinced that 'the best' or most talented people aren't often who gets the promotions from the radio stations or media... or even labels, and venues.
+It's rather the people with the deepest pockets and most dedication of time and money, understanding that getting a percentage of something is far better than owning a 100% of nothing!
 That those .009 cent radio play royalties add up, IF THE SONG IS PLAYED, and the fans AND ADVERTISERS ultimately help drive the play list.
+SO MUST THE ARTIST...
+THAT INCLUDES EVERY MEMBER OF THE BAND ON AND OFF STAGE.

 I'm convinced that far too many bands blindly believe in the 'Field of Dreams' - thinking if they build it, the fans will come.
-While they have to build it, for there to be any fans... and word of mouth is great... the ultimate combination is PROMOTIONS, MARKETING, FORCING THE WORD TO GET OUT THERE, AND THEN BEING ABLE TO PRODUCE SOMETHING THAT IS CONSISTENTLY GREAT!
-Having the band, and knowing the material is the proverbial horse... but it's the fans - the money - that is the CART!
-While a horse can pull a cart, and a cart can push a horse, without the two working together intelligently, the number of wrong things that CAN HAPPEN are nearly limitless.
-Every member of the band MUST understand their roll, both on and off the stage.
-Their attitude, their public presence, their acts & actions... because those things all absolutely will impact the fan base, the venues, the radio station managers, the reality that it takes a team of committed people to help a single or group of musicians truly become successful.
+While they have to build it, for there to be any fans... and word of mouth is great... the ultimate combination is PROMOTIONS, MARKETING, FORCING THE WORD TO GET OUT THERE.
+BEING ABLE TO REPEATEDLY PRODUCE SOMETHING THAT IS CONSISTENTLY GREAT, that the fans will want to spend money on, coming to see and buying merchandise from.

 Comments are welcome.
 I'll try to add more, as I see and learn more...